Schmidt Éva Archívum logó

 Éva Schmidt's publications

-This is probably the most transparent material among the items listed in the obituary written about Éva Schmidt in 2002.
 Most of the publications are in Hungarian and Russian, but there are also some texts in Khanty: folklore pieces published in newspapers as well as introductory studies.
-The writings transformed to searchable format will be made available – depending on authors' and publishers' copyrights – in the writings by Éva Schmidt menu, in the original language versions as well as in translations (in Hungarian, Russian and English).
+The writings transformed to searchable format will be made available – depending on authors' and publishers' copyrights – in the writings by Éva Schmidt menu.

 However, in addition to securing online access, these will also be republished in print: the volumes of the Éva Schmidt Library were already created in this spirit, and the series continues.